 You can definitely get great rates on Southwest Airlines, and your ticket comes with two free checked bags which is almost unheard of in the airline industry.
 However, when you purchase a ticket, you won’t be given the option of choosing a seat.
 In fact, no one on the plane will have a seating assignment printed on their ticket.
 The Southwest boarding process is pretty unique – with Southwest, boarding order is determined by these numbers on your ticket.
 You’ll be given a boarding number when you check in to your flight (24 hours in advance).
 Those that check in right at the 24-hour mark are given better boarding numbers – if you care where you sit, you absolutely need to check in right on time, and by right on time, I mean EXACTLY 24 hours in advance.
 The longer you wait, the worse your boarding number will be.

 If you can’t check in at the 24-hour point for some reason (after all, you’ll want to enjoy your vacation!), or you have a strong preference as to where you’ll want to sit, you can choose to get the early bird option on your tickets.
+What does early bird check in get you?
 Those with Southwest EarlyBird check-in with have their boarding number reserved in advance (Southwest says that it’s 36 hours in advance of the departure time), and can access the boarding pass 24 hours in advance.
 Because of that, you’ll have an earlier boarding number than those who check-in exactly 24-hours in advance.
 The EarlyBird option is currently $15 per person, per leg of your flight (prices are always subject to change).
-Note that it does not guarantee an A boarding group, although we did have A boarding positions for our flights during our trip (we purchased EarlyBird for this trip – it didn’t come with our vacation package).
+Note that it does not guarantee an A boarding group, although we did have A boarding positions for our flights during our trip (we purchased EarlyBird for this trip – it didn’t come with our Southwest vacation package).

 Those with early bird can get boarding passes with numbers as low as A-16.
 To get boarding number A 1-15, you have the option to upgrade on your travel day.
 The cost for this varies – you’ll need to talk to Southwest staff at the airport to find out costs and availability for your flight.
 You can also get boarding group A 1-15 if you have a Business Select ticket.